otro34/otro34/README.md

 <div align="center">

-*"The best way to predict the future is to create it."* 💫
+*“The hardest thing in this world is to live in it.
+Be brave.
+Live.”* 💫

 </div>